tomasfreire/tomasfreire/README.md

 ### Siriil

-I'm Tomás Freire, aka Siriil.
+I'm Tomás Freire, also known as Siriil.
 My background is in music.
-I started studying the piano when I was eight years old and pursued my studies at the conservatory in Almada, Portugal.
-A few years later, I completed my undergraduate degree in Musicology at the Faculty of Humanities and Social Sciences of Nova University of Lisbon.
-After that, I pursued a one-year specialization in Sound Studies and Acoustics.
+I started studying the piano when I was eight years old, and later attended the conservatory in Almada, Portugal.
+After a few years, I pursued my undergraduate degree in Musicology at the Faculty of Humanities and Social Sciences of Nova University of Lisbon.
+Following that, I completed a one-year specialization in Sound Studies and Acoustics.

-It was around that time that I decided to teach myself to code, so I began to learn Python.
-Currently, I'm studying computer programming at 42 Lisboa.
+It was around that time that I decided to teach myself how to code, so I began to learn Python.
+Currently, I'm studying computer programming at 42 Lisboa, where I hope, one day, to specialize in algorithms and AI.
+Apart from that, I have a profound love for the arts and technology, especially when both intersect.
+My other fields of interest include sound programming and algorithmic composition, particularly algorithmic electronic dance music, commonly known as algorave.
 <!--
 **Siriil-git/Siriil-git** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.